opsschool/curriculum/sysadmin_101.rst

 What is System Administration Not?
 ==================================

-* Professional Roadblock (“No-Men”)
+* Professional Roadblock ("No-Men")

 The role of the SysAdmin in the organization
 ============================================

-* “Who is that guy?
-Why is he always muttering about ‘latency’?”
+* "Who is that guy?
+Why is he always muttering about 'latency'?"
 * Understanding the greater role of delivering a service for a business

 Mindset and approach